 At a glance: Race cars, orchards, and history, all wrapped up in small-town charm.

 If you’re heading out from Grande Prairie again, you’ll be glad to know the drive is still fairly short – no long road trips necessary.
 Wherever you spent the night, pack up as necessary and make your way back to Highway 43 heading west towards the towns of Beaverlodge and Hythe.
-Stop for breakfast or lunch at Soups for a kid-friendly, nutritious meal that locals rave about.

 In the summer, many weekends hold drag races for the North Peace Bracket Racing Association in Beaverlodge.
 A little bit further on in Hythe, The Hythe Motor Speedway also puts on car races throughout the summer.
 Check the schedules online, and make your way there for some pedal-to-the-metal action until a winner is crowned.